Khan/genqlient/DESIGN.md

 - shurcooL/graphql uses option 2.
 - protobuf has a similar problem, and uses basically option 1 in Go (even though in other languages it uses something more like option 3).

 **Decision:** In general, it seems like the GraphQL Way, and perhaps also the Go Way is Option 1; I've always found the way shurcooL/graphql handles this to be a bit strange.
 So I think it has to be at least the default.
-In principle we could allow both though, since option 2 is legitimately convenient, especially if you want to use fragments as a code-sharing mechanism.
+In principle we could allow both though, since option 2 is legitimately convenient for some cases, especially if you are querying shared fields of interfaces or using fragments as a code-sharing mechanism, since option 1 handles those only through getter methods.

 ## Configuration and runtime